HissahAlanazi/Connecting-ESP32-with-Arduino-/README.md

-# In this project we are connecting ESP32 with Arduino :-
+# In This Project We Are Connecting ESP32 With Arduino :-
-# What is Arduino? -
+# What is Arduino?
 Arduino is an open-source electronics platform based on easy-to-use hardware and software.